scmata/first-hugo-site/content/posts/intellectual-diary.md

 I think the scott galloway thing said happiness is 20% genetic

-There must be a list of biases from popular meeding
+There must be a list of biases from popular media
 -
 Biases from popular media